 Okay, so maybe volleyball can be a little confusing for those who haven't played, watched, or been introduced to the sport.
 You get the big picture, but you want to really know what is going on, we get it.
-We all need a place to go when maybe you don't want to ask the question out loud.

 Well, here it is: every volleyball phrase you could possibly need to know to keep you totally in the loop when watching and talking about the sport.